-The pain caused by a cervical herniated disc is caused by a combination of:
+The pain caused by a cervical herniated disc is caused by a combination of two processes:

 Therefore, taking anti-inflammatory medications to remove some of the inflammation can reduce this component of the pain while the pressure component (pinching of the nerve root) resolves.

-In addition to anti-inflammatory medications, there are a number of non-surgical treatment options that can help alleviate the pain from a cervical herniated disk, such as:
+In addition to anti-inflammatory medications mentioned above, there are a number of non-surgical treatment options that can help alleviate the pain from a cervical herniated disc, such as:

 - Physical therapy and exercise.
 Just as in the lumbar spine, Mckenzie exercises can be used to help reduce the pain in the arm.
 In the initial period a physical therapist may also opt to use modalities, such as heat/ice or ultrasound, to help reduce muscle spasm.

 - Chiropractic manipulation.
-Gentle manipulation can help reduce the joint dysfunction that may be an added component of the pain.
-High velocity manipulations should be avoided as they can make the pain worse, or worsen any neurological damage.
+Gentle manual manipulation can help reduce the joint dysfunction that may be an added component of the pain.
+This type of low-velocity manipulation is referred to as mobilization.
+Any high velocity manipulation, often referred to as an adjustment, should be avoided as they can make the pain worse, or worsen any neurological damage.

 - Osteopathic medicine.
-Osteopathic manipulation and special techniques to restore normal joint motion can be helpful in reducing pain from a cervical herniated disc.
+Gentle osteopathic manipulation manipulation and special techniques to restore normal joint motion can be helpful in reducing pain from a cervical herniated disc.

 In This Article: